 Source: The Canberra Times

 Have a closer look at all of our adorable Aussie koala, kangaroo and wombat plush toys.
 Guaranteed to last a lifetime and completely non-allergenic.

 Visit Jimmy The Koala

 Welcome to Koala Express.
 The cutest koala, kangaroo and wombat plush toys.
 By purchasing a cuddly Australian made gift you are helping the survival of the Australian koala.
 We've been doing it since 2001.
-Our latest donations were to Koala Hospital Port Macquarie, Fauna Rescue SA and the Wildlife Preservation Society of Queensland.
+Our latest donations were to Koala Hospital Port Macquarie, Fauna Rescue SA, Mallacoota Wildlife Shelter and the Wildlife Preservation Society of QLD.

 © Koala Express.
 All Rights Reserved.